cmda-bt/be-course-19-20/week-1.md

 **Ask yourself upon completion:**
 * How does the `app instance` work?
 What makes it possible you can do things like `app.get` or `app.listen`?
 * What are the `req` and `res` parameters?
+* The confusing part is that your laptop is both the client and the server.
+It's a `local development` environment.

 **Additional resources**
 * [Basic Routing](https://expressjs.com/en/starter/basic-routing.html)